Septic Systems

 What do I do when I am having a backup in the house?

 You can open up the inlet baffle to check for a blockage.
-If you have a filter in your outlet baffle make sure to check it is not clogged.
+If you have an effluent filter in your outlet baffle, check if it is clogged.
 If it is an emergency situation give us a call at 603-772-3494.

 What if I don't know where my septic is?